-- Preserve and maintain natural forest cover, and ecological and wildlife connectivity, particularly in pinchpoint areas. - Support and maintain healthy riparian vegetation and natural habitat along the banks and slopes of the North Saskatchewan River, particularly adjacent to the hand boat launch. - Consider opportunities for nature-based solutions (e.g., tree/shrub plantings) within and along the existing parking lot to improve shade cover, canopy structure and local biodiversity. - + Minimize impact on wildlife movement through the area. - + Improve wildlife connectivity on the slopes between Emily Murphy Park and the University of Alberta, where the steeper slopes create pinchpoints for movement.
+- + Preserve and maintain natural forest cover, and ecological and wildlife connectivity, particularly in pinchpoint areas. - + Support and maintain healthy riparian vegetation and natural habitat along the banks and slopes of the North Saskatchewan River, particularly adjacent to the hand boat launch. - Consider opportunities for nature-based solutions (e.g., tree/shrub plantings) within and along the existing parking lot to improve shade cover, canopy structure and local biodiversity. - + Minimize impacts to wildlife movement through the area. - + Improve wildlife connectivity between Emily Murphy Park and the University of Alberta where the steeper slopes create pinchpoints for movement.